Quagga/quagga/HACKING.md

 * Have all officers disclose all interests that could be seen to have a bearing on the project, as far as is reasonable.

-It not clear at this time that the overheads and potential liabilities of such a vehicle would be appropriate for this project.
+It is not clear at this time that the overheads and potential liabilities of such a vehicle would be appropriate for this project.
 These principles should though still be applied, where possible, to any non-corporate body formed around the project.